AlexAstar-dev/My-first-repo/README.md

-# My-first-repo
+Hello 👋
+This is my first GitHub repository.
-Learning GitHub from scratch
+I am learning GitHub from zero.